Updated: Apr 26, 2019

 Now that Liu Xia is free, we must intensify our efforts in advocating for the release of the countless other academics and human rights defenders in China.

 In China the number of political prisoners exceeds 1,400 by some counts and feasibly over a million if we include the widespread incarceration of Uyghurs in what China calls “re-education centers."
-It is already too late for some of these political prisoners such as Yang Tongyan, the recipient of the 2008 PEN/ Barbara Goldsmith Freedom to Write Award, who died last year, shortly after his release from Nanjing Prison on medical parole due to his diagnosis with an aggressive form of brain cancer.
+It is already too late for some of these political prisoners such as Yang Tongyan, the recipient of the 2008 PEN/ Barbara Goldsmith Freedom to Write Award, who died last year after his release from Nanjing Prison on medical parole due to his diagnosis with an aggressive form of brain cancer.
 There is, however, still hope for other dissidents.

 It has been over four years since Uyghur scholar Ilham Tohti, a professor of economics who regularly highlighted the religious and cultural persecution of the Muslim Uyghur ethnic minority in China's Xinjiang region, was arrested on charges of promoting separatism.
 He is now serving a life term behind bars in China.
 On January 17, 2018, Reporters Without Borders (RSF) described Tohti’s situation as “typical of the massive human rights violations taking place under [Chinese] President Xi Jinping.”
 The detention and imprisonment of such an prominent intellectual, cultural leader, and voice of moderation, should be seen as an important part of China’s larger totalitarian designs on the Uyghurs.

 Liu Hui, Liu Xia’s brother, is under house arrest.
 He was convicted of fraud in 2013 and sentenced to 11 years in prison in a case that human rights groups believe was brought up in retaliation for the attention his brother-in-law received as the 2010 Nobel Peace Prize recipient.
-Liu Hui has been released under medical parole, a lesser criminal law restraint, but it can be revoked by the authorities at any time.
+Liu Hui has been released on medical parole, a lesser criminal law restraint, but it can be revoked by the authorities at any time.